A complete guide to startup taxes

 Small Business Tax Credits

-Credits can be especially valuable because you often get a higher value of tax savings for using credits than dollar for dollar reduction of income that deductions provide.
+Tax credits can be especially valuable because you often get a higher value of tax savings for using credits than the dollar-for-dollar reduction of income that deductions provide.
 Some credits can even be taken in addition to using the same amounts as deductions.
-And some can even be taken against payroll taxes for small businesses that don’t have income tax to offset with credits yet.
-This can equate to huge tax savings, which also means that credits are areas ripe for audit and the expenses used to calculate these credits must be carefully documented in anticipation of examination.
+Some can even be taken against payroll taxes for small businesses that don’t have an income tax to offset with credits yet.

-Some common credits include the R&D credit, Community Development Credits, Disabled Access Credit, Credit for Small Business Pension Plan Startup Costs, Credit for Employer Provided Childcare Facilities and Services, and Renewable Energy Credits.
-Please reach out to us if you have any questions on qualifying for these credits.
+This can equate to huge savings on startup taxes, which also means that credits are areas ripe for audits, and the expenses used to calculate these credits must be carefully documented in anticipation of examination.
+Some common credits include the R&D credit, Community Development Credits, Disabled Access Credit, Credit for Small Business Pension Plan Startup Costs, Credit for Employer-Provided Childcare Facilities and Services, and Renewable Energy Credits.
+Please reach out to us if you have any questions about qualifying for these credits.

 Business Tax Calendar

 We’ve created this handy widget to keep track of important business tax deadlines for your startup that you can automatically add to your calendar.
+Get your…